ClementPerroud/Gym-Trading-Env/docs/source/usage.rst

   Market Return : 423.10%   |   Portfolio Return : -98.28%  |   Positions : 22023

+Every episode produces an output with basic metrics that you can customize.
+More informations here ...

 Your first render
 -------------------

-You can render an easily render an episode.
+You can easily render an episode.
 For the render not to perturb the training, it needs to be performed in a separate python script.
 This way you have plenty of time to perform analysis on your results.
-In the *running environment script*, you need to save your logs :
+In the *running environment script*, you need to save your render logs :

 .. code-block:: python